HamidBasri/survey-studio-task/docs/04-api-endpoints.md

 #### GET `/api/surveys/[id]/responses`

-Get all responses for a specific survey.
+Get all responses for a specific survey, including basic survey metadata and user info.

 **Access**: Admin only